navidsafaeian/Amazon-Robotics-Challenge-with-PR2-Robot-Pick-and-Place-for-object-sorting/README.md

 The next part of the pipeline handles the actual object recognition using machine learning.

-#### 3. Complete Exercise 3 Steps.
-Features extracted and SVM trained.
+#### 3. Features extracted and SVM trained.
 Object recognition implemented.

 The object recognition code allows each object within the object cluster to be identified.
 In order to do this, the system first needs to train a model to learn what each object looks like.
 Once it has this model, the system will be able to make predictions as to which object it sees.
 To generate the training sets, I added the items from ``pick_list_3.yaml``, which contains all object models, to the [capture_features_project.py](https://github.com/nsafa/RoboND-Perception-Project/blob/master/pr2_robot/scripts/capture_features_project.py) script: